Site icon eCommerce Blog on Running an Online Marketplace

 Many failed online shopping malls chose to showcase services that have a low transaction frequency, which prevented any real growth in the market.

 For example, Beepi was a peer-to-peer marketplace for buying, selling, and leasing used cars.
 The reason why multi vendor marketplace failed was the lack of transactions that occurred.
+Integrating car dealer network management solutions can significantly enhance the operational efficiency of automotive marketplaces, providing a seamless connection between dealerships and their customers.

 While it was possible to find a person who is selling a used car, finding two people who would like to implement a selling/buying deal with the same car is much harder, and, as a result, it’s almost impossible to scale such a concept.
 A lot of cars stay unsold, which means that the multi vendor platform remains stagnant.